Credits: Opening credits

+The opening credits, in a television program, motion picture, or video game, are shown at the beginning of a show or movie after the production logos and list the most important members of the production.
+They are usually shown as text.
+Some opening credits are built around animation or production numbers of some sort (such as the James Bond films).
+Opening credits mention the major actors; the lead actor is prominent, and the supporting actors follow.
+Others that are listed are guest stars, producers and director (also editor if a different person), as opposed to closing credits, which list the entire production crew.

 In a motion picture, television program or video game, the opening credits or opening titles are shown at the very beginning and list the most important members of the production.
 They are now usually shown as text superimposed on a blank screen or static pictures, or sometimes on top of action in the show.
 There may or may not be accompanying music.
 When opening credits are built into a separate sequence of their own, the correct term is a title sequence (e.g., the familiar James Bond and The Pink Panther title sequences).

 Opening credits since the early 1980s, if present at all, identify the major actors and crew, while the closing credits list an extensive cast and production crew.
 Historically, however, opening credits have been the only source of crew credits and, largely, the cast, although over time the tendency to repeat the cast, and perhaps add a few players, with their roles identified (as was not always the case in the opening credits), evolved.
 The ascendancy of television movies after 1964 and the increasingly short "shelf-life" of films in theaters has largely contributed to the credits convention which came with television programs from the beginning, of holding the vast majority of cast and crew information for display at the end of the show.

-In movies and television, the title and opening credits may be preceded by a "cold open," or teaser (in other words, a brief scene prior to the main acts), that helps to set the stage for the episode or film.
+In movies and television, the title and opening credits may be preceded by a "cold open", or teaser (in other words, a brief scene prior to the main acts), that helps to set the stage for the episode or film.